dogweather/forkful/content/en/go/finding-the-length-of-a-string.md

 {{< edit_this_page >}}

 ## What & Why?

-Finding the length of a string is the process of determining how many characters (including spaces and punctuation) a string contains.
-Programmers use it for various reasons such as validating inputs, slicing strings, or checking for emptiness.
+Finding the length of a string means figuring out how many characters it contains.
+Programmers do this to validate input, loop through characters, limit output, and more.

 ## How to:

-Here's a quick way to get the string length in Go:
+To get a string length, use `len()`:

 ```Go
 package main